With more and more people recycling but with still more to be done, we have created a comprehensive list of the most impressive facts.

 - 70% less energy is needed to recycle paper and reuse it compared to making it from raw materials.

-- The average British family throws away 6 trees worth of paper in their rubbish bin per year.
+- The average family in the UK throws away 6 trees worth of paper every year.

 Plastic Recycling Facts

 - 275,000 tonnes of plastic are used each year in the UK.
-That is around 15 million plastic bottles per day.
+That is around 15 million bottles per day which are classed as 'single use'

 - The rate of plastic use within Western Europe is growing at around 4% per annum.
 That might not sound a lot but that means within 20 years we will have doubled our current plastic use.